Department: Wolfson Institute of Preventive Medicine

 Location: Charterhouse Square

-Applications are now invited for a Data scientist with experience of data management and statistics.
-The primary focus of the data scientist is to carry out statistical analyses of large scale electronic health records from the HEAT, CAPP3 and other aspirin trials.
+Applications are now invited for a Data Scientist with experience of data management and statistics.
+The primary focus of the data scientist is to carry out statistical analyses of large scale electronic health records from the HEAT, CAPP3 and other aspirin trials which will lead to substantive new findings relevant to understanding and improving of aspirin’s adverse effects.
+This is an important project to understand who is likely to benefit most from taking aspirin and who is at greater risk of bleeding side effects.

-This post will be based in the Centre for Cancer Prevention, Wolfson Institute of Preventive Medicine within the Barts and The London School of Medicine and Dentistry, Queen Mary, University of London.
+This post will be based in the Centre for Cancer Prevention, Wolfson Institute of Preventive Medicine, Charterhouse Square within the Barts and The London School of Medicine and Dentistry, Queen Mary, University of London.
 We have recently received prestigious funding from a Cancer Research UK Catalyst award for the Aspirin for Cancer Prevention Project (AsCaP).
 This is an international, multi-disciplinary collaboration with 9 institutions in Harvard, Rome, Edinburgh, Heidelberg, Chieti, Newcastle and London to establish a partnership between population researchers and basic scientists to study the role of aspirin in cancer prevention and adjuvant treatment.
-We are looking to add a data scientist to support research to explain the mechanisms of aspirin in cancer prevention.
+We are looking to add a data scientist to a high-performing group focusing on bioinformatics, basic science, statistics and epidemiology to support research to explain the mechanisms of aspirin in cancer prevention.

-The post is full time and fixed term for 48 months and we are particularly seeking applicants who will forge a pathway to personal independence.
-Starting salary will be in the range £34,220 – £40,194 per annum inclusive of London Allowance.
+The post is full time and fixed term for until 31 March 2023 and we are particularly seeking applicants who will forge a pathway to personal independence.
+Starting salary will be in the range £33,615 - £39,483 per annum inclusive of London Allowance.
 Benefits include 30 days annual leave and pension scheme.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.
 The Centre for Cancer Prevention requires applicants to provide all certificates at interview to confirm their qualifications (as specified in the Job Description).